 I already knew that the improvement of personal competence is an important factor in Finnish education.
 I have seen the lifestyle in Finland many times through television and articles in Korea.

-How was your first impression of the country?
+What was your first impression of the country?

-When I arrived at the Helsinki-Vantaa airport, I was surprised to be greeted with fresh air and clear blue sky.
+When I arrived at the Helsinki-Vantaa airport, I was surprised to be greeted with fresh air and a clear blue sky.

 How do you feel now when you are actually living here?

 There are not many as many culture shocks as I expected.
 I have integrated into Finnish culture and people naturally because of the warmhearted people.
-I thought most Finns don’t show emotions through their facial expression, but whenever I ask someone a question, they warmly try to help me.
+I thought most Finns don’t show emotions through their facial expressions, but whenever I ask someone a question, they warmly try to help me.

 What do you think about Finnish education based on your experience?

 It was necessary for me to get used to studying in a new education system which is totally different compared to Korea.
 For example, I felt the role of a professor in Korea is usually just a knowledge deliver to students, but professors in Finland try to communicate with students and get feedback and comment from class every time.
-Additionally, they give lots of freedom to students regarding assignment and teaching method so I was quite confused to follow classes for the first time.
+Additionally, they give lots of freedom to students regarding assignments and teaching method so I was quite confused to follow classes for the first time.

 What was the most memorable place during your trips?

 The most memorable place for me is Pori, where I did volunteer work at a jazz festival.
-My role was a assistant driver to help artists and staff who were at the festival to move around.
+My role was an assistant driver to help artists and staff who were at the festival to move around.
 During volunteering, I had many chances to meet interesting people and I enjoyed sharing interests with other volunteers.
 There is a beautiful beach in Pori so it was the perfect place to spend precious time for 2 weeks.